-The fluorescence microscopy makes the use of fluorescence mechanism to generate an image and optical sectioning for the high resolution.
+Fluorescence microscopy uses a fluorescence mechanism to generate an image and optical sectioning for high resolution.
 It is available in different designs.
-The most common and simple set-up in use is epifluorescence microscopes, while confocal microscope has a sophisticated set-up.
-Epifluorescence microscope is commonly used in different laboratories that allows excitation of reactive dye and detection of the fluorescent emitted light through the same objective.
+The epifluorescence microscopes have the most common and simple setup, while confocal microscopes have a sophisticated setup.

-Therefore, the working of a fluorescent microscope depends upon the reactive species within the fluorescent dye that absorbs a photon of the exciting light (low wavelength) and later transmits fluorescent light (high wavelength).
+Therefore, the working of a fluorescent microscope depends upon the reactive species within the fluorescent dye, which absorb photons of the exciting light (low wavelength) and later transmit fluorescent light (high wavelength).

 Content: Fluorescence Microscopy